OctopusDeploy/blog/blog/2022-12/common-mistakes-devops-metrics/index.md

 Using metrics to create a competitive atmosphere, either for individual performance, comparison of different teams, or to gamify the workplace (where you introduce game elements as a form of "fun" competition), all lead to trouble.

-Competition conflicts with what you really need in your organization; collaboration.
+Competition conflicts with what you really need in your organization: collaboration.
 If you work on the assumption that people want to do good work, you'll find you don't need to use rewards or punishments to get them to improve their performance.

 ## Conclusion